-Originally built in 1974, Hartwell-Rogers Field is the home of Babson's men's and women's soccer teams.
+Overview Originally built in 1974, Hartwell-Rogers Field is the home of Babson's men's and women's soccer programs.
 The field, which is named after Babson Athletics Hall of Famers Bob Hartwell and Bill Rogers, has undergone major renovations in recent years, maintaining its position as one of the finest soccer complexes in the country.
-Along with Babson soccer, the facility has served as a training site for national teams from several countries, including the United States, Argentina, and Costa Rica.
+Along with Babson soccer, the facility has served as a training site for national teams from several countries, including the United States, Argentina, Costa Rica and Italy.
 Field use by permit only.

 Bleacher seating on both sides of the field with a maximum capacity of 1,200 spectators